PerforatedAI/PerforatedAI-API/README.md

     gf.pbTracker.addExtraScore(trainingScore, 'train')

-Additionally, when running PAI the system will automatically switch back and forth between normal learning and Perforated Backpropagation<sup>tm</sup> learning.
-This means you don't want to have a set number of epochs.
-If you are in Freemium it will give you a value when it is done, but if you have premium your system should just run until you kill it.
-So in your training loop either increase your epochs if that doesn't affect learning rate etc. or set the loop to just go forever.
-This may also mean you'll either need to move your test function to run every time if it was originally set up to just run once at the end or you will need to catch the kill signal which can be done like so in the training loop:

-    killed = False
-    while not killed:
-        try:
-            doing training
-        except KeyboardInterrupt:
-            killed = True

-    # Then load the best model before testing
-    model = PBU.loadSystem(args.saveName, 'best_model', True)

-Keep in mind this will still finish the epoch it's in so it doesn't allow for immediate exit.

 ### 4.1 - Testing
 If you have a final test that happens at the end where you load the best validation score model beforehand you can do that with the following command